ebraun68/asymtree/README.md

 Glaf = Gallus lafayetii (Sri Lankan junglefowl)

-The program will read a relaxed phylip format infile with binary (RY) data and convert the data to bipartition strings, which correspond to the following trees.
+The program will read a relaxed phylip format infile with binary (RY) data and convert the data to bipartition strings, which correspond to the following trees:

 - 00111 = (Btho,Gvar,(Ggal,Gson,Glaf));
 - 01011 = (Btho,Ggal,(Gvar,Gson,Glaf));